springwell/springwell.github.io/index.md

 ### Master in Media and Governance - Grad.
 School of Keio Univ.
 (2016.4-2018.3)
 - Murai Lab. - Kumo, Sigma research group.
-- Completed IT Specialist(Security) Course.
+- Completed Advanced IT Specialist(Security) Course.
 - Proposed and implemented the system which provides reputation of IP Addresses with blockchain.
 - Participated MWSCup(Malware Workshop Cup) as a member of team KKKK (Keio Univ. & Kyushu Institute of Tech.)